 See the impact the Action on Fistula programme team is making.

-Kate Grant joined the Foundation as its first Chief Executive in 2005 and leads the Board and staff team, expanding the Foundation from supporting one institution in one country, Ethiopia, to its current global reach in 38 sites throughout 19 countries.
+Kate Grant joined the Foundation as its first Chief Executive in 2005 and leads the Board and staff team, expanding the Foundation from supporting one institution in one country, Ethiopia, to its current global reach in more than 20 countries.

-Kate will lead the Action on Fistula programme, overseeing delivery on the ground in Kenya, including training of fistula surgeons and a major outreach programme.
+Kate leads the Action on Fistula programme, overseeing delivery on the ground in Kenya, including training of fistula surgeons and a major outreach programme.

 “The need for fistula treatment in Kenya is great and we can’t face this challenge alone.
 We’re honoured to be working with Astellas to end the suffering caused by fistula for women across the country.”

-“Our programme with Astellas will help provide the vital treatment these women need and deserve to live happy, fulfilled lives.
-This generous support will also help us train more surgeons to deliver high quality treatment, enabling many more women to be treated in the future.”
+“Our programme with Astellas helps provide the vital treatment these women need and deserve to live happy, fulfilled lives.
+This generous support also helps us train more surgeons to deliver high quality treatment, enabling many more women to be treated in the future.”

-“We value the expertise of Astellas as a global urology leader and look forward to working together to help transform many more lives of women affected by fistula.”
+“We look forward to working together with Astellas to help transform many more lives of women affected by fistula.”